hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

   1. With a suitable message, it's often enough to use `SCOPED_TRACE` at the beginning of a sub-routine, instead of at each call site.
   1. When calling sub-routines inside a loop, make the loop iterator part of the message in `SCOPED_TRACE` such that you can know which iteration the failure is from.
   1. Sometimes the line number of the trace point is enough for identifying the particular invocation of a sub-routine.
 In this case, you don't have to choose a unique message for `SCOPED_TRACE`.
 You can simply use `""`.
   1. You can use `SCOPED_TRACE` in an inner scope when there is one in the outer scope.
-In this case, all active trace points will be included in the failure messages, in reverse order they are encountered.
+In this case, all active trace points will be included in the failure messages, in Reverse order they are encountered.
   1. The trace dump is clickable in Emacs' compilation buffer - hit return on a line number and you'll be taken to that line in the source file!

 _Availability:_ Linux, Windows, Mac.